NeuralEnsemble/python-neo/doc/source/index.rst

 .. module:: neo

-neo (Neural Ensemble Object) is a project to provide a common architecture for other projects in the field of analysing in vivo or simulated electrophysiological signals.
+neo (Neural Ensemble Object) is a project to provide a common architecture for projects in the field of analysing in vivo or simulated electrophysiological signals.
 For moment, it is a base for unification between OpenElectrophy and NeuroTools.
+We hope that it could also a base for other projects.

 neo provide in particular :
  - a set a classes with precise definiitions